flexatone/present-df-typing/doc/pycon-2025/slides.md

 * A DataFrame is generic to many variables
     * The type of the index labels
     * The type of the columns labels
-    * The types of data in columns
+    * The variadic types of data in columns
 * StaticFrame has implemented a true generic definition
 * `TypeVarTuple` makes it possible